cysouw/diathesis/text/c06_prepositions.md

 c.
 Ich schieße mit einer Kugel auf den Bären
 :::

 The verb *vergleichen* 'to compare' allows for the flipping of roles [@next a,b].
-This alternation is slightly different from the other verbs in this class as there is not location involved.
+This alternation is slightly different from the other verbs in this class as there is no location involved.

 ::: ex
 a.
 Er vergleicht mich mit einem Affen.